 Simply put, bugs do not belong in the home.
 From unsanitary conditions to annoying buzzes, bugs provide absolutely no benefits when residing within the confines of a house.
 The best way to prevent these vermins from infesting your home is to keep them out in the first place.
 Cut off their access.
 Cut off their food supply.
 Do whatever it takes to keep your home free from these pests.
 Here are different ways to bug-proof your home:

 Seal any entryways where bugs might be able to enter your home.
 Install a steel or aluminum threshold under the door or even add a nylon door sweep for extra protection.
 Add door-seal kits to the perimeter of each door to seal off any gaps along the sides, top, or bottom of the door/door frame.
-If you have forgetful children, install a door closer that automatically closes and latches your door after it is opened.
+If you have forgotten children, install a door closer that automatically closes and latches your door after it is opened.

 Add screens for each door and window.
 This allows you to bring in fresh air for your home, while still keeping the pests out.
 A 20-mesh or finer screen is recommended to keep out household pests.

 Maintain your yard.
 For example, mosquitoes breed in stagnant water, so any pooled water would be perfect breeding grounds for them.
 Eliminate these stillwater breeding grounds and you will lower the mosquito population, leading you to avoid the annoyance of mosquitoes in both your yard and home.
 Make sure to maintain regular drainage channels, regularly chlorinate and filter your pool, and change the water in your fountains or birdbaths at least twice a week.
-In addition, remove any piles of leaves or debris in your yard as these also provide perfect breeding grounds for an insect infestation.
+In addition, remove any piles of leaves or debris in your yard as these also provide perfect breeding grounds for insect infestation.

 Seal off any cracks in your home.
 Insects can literally fit through anything, so you have to make sure that even the smallest of holes are sealed off.
 Here's a rule of thumb.
 If you can fit a pencil in a crack or gap, a young mouse or a line of insects can fit as well.
 Caulk is the recommended material for sealing up any cracks or gaps within your home.